 What is Patreon?

 It's not like 'only fans' 😂.
 It's a membership site where you donate a small amount once a month to your chosen musician, artist, poet, writer...
-It's a financial support platform.
+Taking the bollox out of it, It's primarily a financial support platform.
 In return, it's completely up to the creator what they offer you.
 You should get a sense of this from their signup page.

 What's mine all about?

-My Patreon is little.
-There's 23 of us. 😁 There's no bullshit.
-The group are like a combination of a sounding board for new ideas, songs and artwork, an early birds club (videos, music, gigs) and whenever possible, I send free stuff or discount things I can't viably give away.
-For example, my Patrons have either a free double LP, or a free CD, or a free download, of the brand new band album, depending on their donation.
+My Patreon group is little.
+There's 28 of us. 😁 It's like a combination of a friendly sounding board for music ideas, songs and artwork, an early birds club (videos, music, gigs) and whenever possible, I send free stuff or sometimes discount things I can't viably give away.
 You can choose what suits you, from £3 up - and change it or stop it at any point.
-I blog funny things that happen to me as a musician, promoter and touring person.
-Stuff that's a bit 'close' for social media.
-I have found writing to a group of people that have a common interest really cathartic.
-And it's brilliant when they write back!
-I wanted to be a writer, some time ago.
-I've found Patreon to be a great outlet for it, when I just get an idea, or something curious just needs to be discussed!.
-There's also a 10 short episode video blog of my August tour, including bleary morning eyes in Beer (town), backstage in The Acorn (Penzance), Inside the Golden Hinde!, and a shiny new tune performed in my van in an ASDA car park in Suffolk. 😎 You'll know from my social pages that filming myself is quite rare.
+I blog funny things that happen to me as a musician, event promoter and touring person.
+Stuff that's a bit too close to real life for global social media!
+I have found writing to a group of people that have a common interest really cathartic, when I just get an idea, or something curious (usually music related) just needs to be discussed!.
+There's also a 10 episode video blog of my August tour, including bleary morning eyes in Beer (town), backstage in The Acorn (Penzance), Inside the Golden Hinde!
+(London) 😎 You'll know from my social pages that filming myself is quite rare.
 I still don't find it easy in that wide public setting.

-Joining gets you a freebie.
+Tangible benefits?
+Joining at any tier gets you a freebie.
 Most take a CD.
-Most start at £3 or £4.50.
+Most join at £3 or £4.50.
 I will send a welcome gift right away.
-Have a look.
-You can follow for free, but I must confess I very rarely post there, as I give any time spent on it to full members.
+Only 1 person has joined and then vanished before pay day 😂, so I'm going with good will.
+Have a look at the options.
+You can also follow for free, but I must confess I very rarely post for the free tier, as I generally give time spent on Patreon to donating members.

 What led me to it?

-I was very dubious, and a bit embarrassed about Patreon at first.
-I friend of mine, who is a much more established musician, suggested that I should drop my fears, and pride, and just give people an opportunity to help me out.
-And I did.
-In 2020, Music income took a substantial wobble, shall we say.
-The things I'd used to fund the band and my musical self had dropped to 10% of what it had been in 2019.
-It's now mostly improved, radio royalties came back, gigs started again.
-Permanent damage was done, though, as many moved long term to online, couch music entertainment, and the shift towards free music and social media incomes, for which you need millions of viewers, has put me and my band in the same situation as many: Gigs are often just breaking even as less are able to come out frequently due to the cost of living and the trend towards nostalgia/legacy bands/tribute bands.
-Promoters are less interested as they know making money is unlikely, from an original band with a smaller following.
+I was very dubious, and a little bit embarrassed about Patreon when I first encountered it.
+I friend of mine, who is a much more established musician, suggested that I should drop my fears, and pride, and just give people an opportunity to help me out if they want to.
+And so I did.
+In 2020, Music income took a wobble, shall we say.
+The things I'd used to fund the band and my musical self had dropped to 10% of what it had been in 2019, so I wanted to find a solution to that.
+It's now on the most part improved, radio royalties came back, gigs started again.
+Though permanent damage was done, as many moved long term to online, couch music entertainment, and the shift towards streamed music and social media incomes, for which you need millions of viewers, has put me and my band in the same situation as many: Gigs usually bring income, but not regular enough to earn a living.
+Less are able to come out to gigs frequently due to the cost of living and the trend towards more pricy and less frequent nostalgia/legacy bands/tribute bands.
+Promoters are less interested as they know making decent money from an original band with a smaller following is unlikely.
 So I opened a Patreon page.
 And yes, it's been wonderful.
 I was wrong.
 And I got over it.

 What do I do with the money?